Let me tell you a story. Actually, dozens of them.

 Key Takeaways

-- Your website maintenance plan should be facilitated by a dedicated website manager who knows your website and your business.
+- Your WordPress website maintenance plan should be facilitated by a dedicated website manager who knows your website and your business—and has a deep understanding of the WordPress platform.

 - Most website developers aren’t actually interested in website maintenance.